abhishekjha193/NeuroArena/README.md

-# CyberDome ⚔️
+# NeuroArena ⚔️

-CyberDome is an AI Battle Arena where multiple AI models compete on the same prompt and an AI Judge evaluates their responses to determine the winner.
+NeuroArena is an AI Battle Arena where multiple AI models compete on the same prompt and an AI Judge evaluates their responses to determine the winner.

 ## Features